wineslab/colosseum-oran-coloran-dataset/README.md

 # Colosseum O-RAN ColORAN Dataset
-This repository contains the dataset for the paper M. Polese, L. Bonati, S. D'Oro, S. Basagni, T. Melodia, "ColoRAN: Design and Testing of Open RAN Intelligence on Large-scale Experimental Platforms," IEEE Transactions on Mobile Computing, pp. 1-14, July 2022.
+This repository contains the dataset for the paper M. Polese, L. Bonati, S. D'Oro, S. Basagni, T. Melodia, "ColO-RAN: Developing Machine Learning-based xApps for Open RAN Closed-loop Control on Programmable Experimental Platforms," IEEE Transactions on Mobile Computing, pp. 1-14, July 2022.
 Please cite the paper if you plan to use it in your publication.

 This work was partially supported by the U.S. National Science Foundation under Grants CNS-1923789 and NSF CNS-1925601, and the U.S. Office of Naval Research under Grant N00014-20-1-2132.